Sweetyamnesia/BrainBoostVR/portfolio-project/Technical_documentation.md

 ## 5️⃣ Database Design (SQL)

+This section defines the database structure for BrainBoostVR, including tables, columns, relationships, and an ER diagram for visualization.

 ### 5.1 Tables & Schema

+Detailed description of the database tables and their attributes.

 | Table Name | Columns                                                             | Notes                  |
 | ---------- | ------------------------------------------------------------------- | ---------------------- |